igoramadas/expresser/docs/events.md

 - module.before.init: emitted right before the initialization code of the module.
 - module.on.init: emitted right after the initialization code of the module.

+Please note that the `init` method will delete itself once called!

 ---